 In 2008 the V&A launched a series of ThinkTanks on future-facing issues related to contemporary design and museum spaces.
-Leading designers and thinkers from across the UK and further afield are being brought together to share their points of view, helping the V&A to showcase, support and critically engage with creative design.
-Topics in the series include the changing role of the designer, the evolving museum environment and architecture, the future object and engaging global audiences.
+Leading designers and thinkers from across the UK and further afield were brought together to share their points of view, helping the V&A to showcase, support and critically engage with creative design.
+Topics in the series included the changing role of the designer, the evolving museum environment and architecture, the future object and engaging global audiences.

-This first ThinkTank looks at The Future Designer.
+The first ThinkTank looked at The Future Designer.

 Welcome to Future Designer ThinkTank

 Lauren Parker, Head of Contemporary Programmes, welcomes the provocateurs to the first ThinkTank